Customize Consent Preferences

 April 1, 2016 | Barb Carr

-In our classes we talk about enforcement, changing behavior, and creating the workplace we all envision we should have.
-Through all these discussions around behavior we talk about moving from Infrequent, Uncertain Negatives, to the use of Soon Certain Negatives to quickly change behavior.
-Producing a culture of “Reluctant Compliance” because no one is happy with this negative change but are forced to comply to avoid negative reinforcement.
-This “Reluctant Compliance” over time will turn into the norm, the reality of working in a strictly run workplace.
-Once the compliance is the norm and deviation is the oddity we can then transition to the next critical step… moving on to the use of Soon Certain Positives to create a long-term positive environment.
+However, soon, certain, negative rewards result in reluctant compliance from workers.
+No one will be happy with this change but will be forced to comply to avoid negative reinforcement.
+This reluctant compliance over time will turn into the norm of working in a strictly run workplace.
+Once the compliance is the norm and deviation is the oddity we can then transition to the next critical step… moving on to the use of soon, certain, positive rewards to create a long-term positive environment.

-Within this Soon Certain Positive phase there is the discussion of using rewards in place of discipline to enforce the correct behaviors.
+Within this soon, certain, positive phase there is the discussion of using rewards in place of discipline (the negative) to enforce the correct behaviors.
 So what is a reward?
-According to Merriam-Webster online dictionary, a reward is the following:
+According to the Merriam-Webster online dictionary, a reward is the following:

-“to give money or another kind of payment to (someone or something) for
+“to give money or another kind of payment to (someone or some,hing) for

 something good that has been done”